 The College Level Examination Program (CLEP) provides computer-based, multiple-choice standardized tests that award students college credit for what they already know.
 CLEP tests are $80 and take 90 minutes to complete*.
-Please note there is also a $20 administration fee assessed for all CLEP tests completed at Franklin's testing center (so the total cost to the student is $100.00).
+Please note there is also a $20 administration fee assessed for all CLEP tests completed at Franklin University's testing center ( total cost per CLEP is $100.00).

 *The College Composition CLEP contains approximately 50 multiple-choice items to be answered in 50 minutes and two mandatory, centrally scored essays to be written in 70 minutes (for a total of 120 minutes).
 Shortly after each administration of the College Composition examination, college English faculty from around the country score the essays via an online scoring system.
 Students usually receive their scores three to four weeks after testing.

 Most CLEP score reports are available immediately after the test is completed.
 However, processing may take up to five weeks.
 It’s best to complete exams before submitting your graduation application.
 Proficiency examinations must be completed a minimum of three weeks prior to graduation.
 You may repeat unsuccessful attempts to pass a CLEP after a three-month period.

 Students living outside of Central Ohio will need to visit the CLEP website to locate an official CLEP testing center.
 GoArmyEd students should speak with their Academic Advisor prior to taking a CLEP examination because registration may differ.

 Credit by examination is under review and is subject to change.
 Please check with your Academic Advisor or the SLC for the most up-to-date information.